Skip to content

 Option Description

-Xm Bans the user for X minutes
+Xm X minutes

-Xh Bans the user for X hours
+Xh X hours

-Xd Bans the user for X days
+Xd X days

-Xw Bans the user for X weeks
+Xw X weeks

 Example